Nostradamus in popular culture: Comics

-In an Italian Mickey Mouse story (Topolino e la Piramide Impossible), Mickey and Goofy travel back in time and by accident a young boy followed them back to the present.
-The boy had to go back to his own time and his memory of the future was erased, but before that he grabbed pieces of books.
-The boy of course became Nostradamus and the ripped pages from books explained his visions of the future.
-The story was made by Massimo Marconi and Massimo De Vita.
+In an Italian Mickey Mouse story by Massimo Marconi and Massimo De Vita (Topolino e la Piramide Impossible), Mickey and Goofy travel back in time; upon returning to the present, a young boy follows them there.
+The boy eventually returns to his own time and his memory of the future is erased.
+However, before that, he grabbed pieces of books; he is revealed to be Nostradamus, with the ripped pages explaining his visions of the future.

 In the 1989 Scrooge McDuck story "The Curse of Nostrildamus" by Don Rosa (AR 143), Scrooge enters the prophet's tomb to take the amulet that was the source of his power.
 However, whoever wears the amulet also attracts disasters – though Donald Duck ends up as the victim of the disasters instead of Scrooge.
-In author's commentary in the Finnish album release, Don Rosa says he was inspired to write the story based on the legend that whoever drank from Nostradamus's skull would be given the gift of prophecy.
+In author's commentary in the Finnish album release, Don Rosa says that he was inspired to write the story based on the legend that whoever drank from Nostradamus's skull would be given the gift of prophecy.

 A Phantom story from 1983 by Ulf Granberg and Jaime Vallvé featured an appearance by Nostradamus.

 In the DC Comics Universe, Nostradamus was an ancestor of Zatara and Zatanna.

-In the Marvel Comics series S.H.I.E.L.D., Nostradamus is held prisoner of Isaac Newton and kept alive for centuries using the Fountain of Youth so he can read the future for him.
+In the Marvel Comics series S.H.I.E.L.D., Nostradamus is held prisoner of Isaac Newton and kept alive for centuries using the Fountain of Youth so that he can read the future for him.

 In Scott Adams's comic strip Dilbert, "Nostradogbert" is a pseudonym of Dogbert.

-In Mad magazine's section entitled the "strip club", a comic strip entitled Middle School Nostradamus appears every so often.
-Nostradamus is depicted as a preteen in wizard garb who makes predictions of impending despair for the people he is around at inopportune times.
+In the "strip club" section of the Mad magazine, the recurring comic strip Middle School Nostradamus depicts Nostradamus as a preteen in wizard garb who makes predictions of impending despair for the people he is around at inopportune times.